bhargavisai20/BHARGAVI-SAI/README.md

 Train Reservation System

-This is a basic Train Reservation System implemented in C. The project allows users to reserve train tickets, view available trains, and cancel reservations.
+A simple Train Reservation System in C that allows users to reserve tickets, view available trains, and print ticket details.

 Features

-Login System: Secure login with a pre-defined username and password.
+Login System: User authentication with a predefined username and password.

-Ticket Reservation: Reserve a train ticket by entering train number, passenger name, and number of seats.
+Ticket Reservation: Reserve tickets by entering train number and number of seats.

-View Available Trains: Display a list of available trains, their destinations, charges, and departure times.
+View Trains: Display available trains with destinations, charges, and departure times.

-Print Ticket: Display ticket details after reservation.

-Cancel Reservation: Currently under development.

-Technologies Used

-C Programming Language

-Standard Libraries: <stdio.h>, <stdlib.h>, <string.h>, <conio.h>

 How to Run